 The abode of snow is the abode of granite in Himachal Pradesh.
-From rampant meadows to parched slopes, the valleys are loaded with an abundance of blocs equally regarded for hard, technical climbing.
-Some of the explored areas namely, Kareri village, Spiti valley, Miyar Valley, Dhauladhar range, Kinnaur are only a handful of the climbable wonders.
+From rampant meadows to parched slopes.
+The valleys are loaded with an abundance of blocs equally regarded for hard, technical climbing.
+Some of the explored areas are Kareri village, Spiti valley, Miyar Valley, Dhauladhar range and Kinnaur.
 All of these crags are accessible from Manali or Dharamshala through regular buses from Delhi.

 The capital city, Delhi

 Talking about the northern region, how can we forget the capital, Delhi.
 Who could have imagined that the most-crowded city of India has concentrated outdoor climbing too?
 In recent years, various forest areas were explored for bouldering and lead routes.
 For weekend cragging Delhi outskirts have an abundance of options like Dhauj, Lado Sarai, Sanjay Van boulders, and Zion.
 Many 1-2 days climbing trips and festivals are frequently held to attract people and promote the sites.

 Climbing around Delhi is possible all year round except in peak monsoon.
 All the spots are within an hour’s travel through cabs.